5quiwyrm/bim/README.md

 ### Default mode

-Aliases in M-x: any, as long as they aren't aliases of other modes.
+Aliases in `M-x`: any, as long as they aren't aliases of other modes.
 Shown in bottom bar as "default".

 This is the default editing mode.

 ### Paste mode

-Aliases in M-x: "paste", "p"
+Aliases in `M-x`: "paste", "p"
 Shown in bottom bar as "paste".

 This is used in pasting.
-It is toggled by doing M-x p <enter>.
+It is toggled by doing `M-x` p <enter>.
 In this mode, autopairs are disabled.

 ### Replace mode

-Aliases in M-x: "replace", "r"
+Aliases in `M-x`: "replace", "r"
 Shown in bottom bar as "replace".

 Essentially like R in vim.
 Overwrites instead of inserting.